Awesome-Tofu/miko-bot/README.md

 5. **Scanning the QR code:**

-   Open the link provided by the deployment platform OR if you are running on local platform open http://localhost:3000/ or http://localhost:PORT/
+   Open the link provided by the deployment platform OR if you are running on local platform open http://localhost:3000/

 5. **Command Usage:**